Wander-full Destination Holiday

 But no, I quickly came back down to earth when she asked me to turn around.

-The water villas are not far from my room.
-They are pretty much the same as the other villas, just on stilts over the water.
+I walked past the water villas which are near my room.
+They’re pretty much the same as the other villas, just on stilts over the water.

 Birthday dinner at The Far East